At the University of Missouri, we have developed two degree options to help you toward your Occupational Therapist goals.

 - MU Health Sciences students applying for the 3+3 option must work very closely with their undergraduate School of Health Professions advisors before, during, and after application to ensure that they have completed all Health Science degree program requirements AND all OT prerequisites before beginning the OTD program.
 All of these requirements listed are to complete both the BHS and OTD but are not all requirements for acceptance into and/or completion of the OTD.
 Students are not required to complete the BHS degree in order to complete the OTD program.
 Only completion of 90 undergraduate credit hours and the OT pre-requisite courses are requirements for acceptance into the OTD program (please see Early-Entry Option below and contact MUOT@health.missouri.edu with questions).

 • Early-Entry Option:

-Prospective students from outside the University of Missouri with a minimum of 90 undergraduate credit hours completed prior to starting the OTD program.
+Any prospective student with a minimum of 90 undergraduate credit hours completed prior to starting the OTD program.
 Completion of their undergraduate degree will be contingent on their undergraduate institution allowing the courses in the first year of the OTD program to count toward the completion of their undergraduate degree.

 - While a bachelor’s degree is not required to complete the OTD, we strongly encourage applicants who want to pursue early-entry to also obtain a bachelor’s degree if at all possible.